 The Mastiff, or the Old English Mastiff as he is sometimes known, is a huge dog.
 He is the English version of the mastiff-type dog, who has been around for thousands of years.
 He helped defend the British Isles against the Roman invasion, and Julias Caesar was so impressed by him that he took him back to Rome.
 They utilized his strength, and he was pitted in the ring against ferocious beasts such as lions.

-He was the English gentleman’s choice of big-game hunter and to protect their country estates.
+He was the English gentleman’s choice of the big-game hunter and to protect their country estates.
 There were only 14 Mastiffs left in England after WWII.
 But thankfully, the Americans saved the breed thanks to their well-bred lines.
 Today, he is a lovable and popular family pet.
 Although he is courageous still, he can be found living the luxurious life on his master’s best armchair rather than on the battlefield.
+Mastiffs are sometimes compared to German Shepherds and other working dog breeds as a homestead guardian.

 American Pitbull Terrier